ocean-tracking-network/node-manager-training/_episodes/09_deploy_metadata.md

 `- [ ] - NAME verify raw table ("deploy" notebook)`

+#### Find Raw Data Table in DB (`schema.c_shortform_YYYY_MM`)
+    - This table will includes all the OTN compulsory columns for receiver metadata as well as the ones the researcher includes.
+But only OTN compulsory columns are QCed.
+    - An example query: `select * from schema.c_shortform_2020_04 cs where ins_model_no ilike '%CTD%'`

 ### Loading Stations Records

 **STOP** - confirm there is no Push currently ongoing.
 If a Push is ongoing, you must wait for it to be completed before processing beyond this point